mohamedabodonia/Data-Cleaning/README.md

-# Data-Cleaning : appling quries on data to make it suitable for analysis
+# Data-Cleaning : appling queries on data to make it suitable for analysis
 1-Chande date format
 2-Add new column "SaleDateConverted" for the new format of the date 3-Deal with "NULL" values